-12.1 The Board of Directors is chaired by the Honourable Sir K Dwight Venner, and is responsible for the strategic direction of the Bank in accordance with the ECHMB Agreement.
+12.1 The Board of Directors is responsible for the strategic direction of the Bank in accordance with the ECHMB Agreement.
 The Board of Directors is comprised of five (5) non-executive directors appointed for the tenure of two (2) years.
 To ensure that adequate attention is allocated to tasks which require significant investment in time, the Board has established Committees with approved charters which govern terms of reference, responsibilities and authority.
 The Executive Committee is responsible for supervising assets and liability management and examination and approval of financial commitments in accordance with the Bank's regulations and policies.
 The Audit Committee provides guidance on the Bank's systems of accounting and internal controls and thus ensuring the integrity of financial reporting and approves the annual operating budget.
 This Committee also serves as an effective liaison between executive management and the external auditors.
 The Human Resources Committee is responsible for staff compensation and the approval of amendments to staff policies.
 The Strategy Committee considers and approves the Bank's strategic plans.

-Article 27 of the Eastern Caribbean Home Mortgage Bank Agreement requires Directors to declare their interest, whether directly or indirectly in a contract or proposed contract with the Bank.
-There are no contracts between the Directors and the Bank as at 31st March 2015.
+Article 27 of the Eastern Caribbean Home Mortgage Bank Agreement Act of 1995 requires Directors to declare their interest, whether directly or indirectly in a contract or proposed contract with the Bank.
+There are no contracts between the Directors and the Bank.

-- 12.2 ECHMB is currently headed by a Chief Executive Officer, Mr. Randy Lewis, who is a Fellow of the Association of Chartered and Certified Accountant of the UK as well as an Associate of the Institute of Chartered Accountants in England and Wales and holds a Masters in Business Administration from the University of Derby. - 12.3 The business of the ECHMB is managed through the services of four Departments, each headed by the following persons:
+12.2 ECHMB is currently headed by a Chief Executive Officer, Mr. Randy Lewis, who is a Fellow of the Association of Chartered and Certified Accountant of the UK as well as an Associate of the Institute of Chartered Accountants in England and Wales and holds a Master's in Business Administration from the University of Derby.

+12.3 The business of the ECHMB is managed through the services of four (4) Departments, each headed by the following persons: